matrix-org/matrix-spec-proposals/content/proposals.md

 1. The FCP process is completed, and assuming nothing is flagged the MSC lands.
-1. Implementations can now switch to using stable prefixes (e.g.: for an endpoint, moving from `/unstable/org.matrix.mscxxxx/frobnicate` to `/v1/frobnicate`), assuming that the change is backwards compatible with older implementations.
+1. Implementations can now switch to using stable prefixes (for example, for an endpoint, moving from `/unstable/org.matrix.mscxxxx/frobnicate` to `/v1/frobnicate`), assuming that the change is backwards compatible with older implementations.
 In the rare occasion